ENTRIES ARE NOW OPEN!

-ALL COXES MUST ATTEND A SAFETY BRIEF ON WEDNESDAY 4th DECEMBER AT 6PM IN THE BOATHOUSE LOUNGE.
+ALL COXES MUST ATTEND A SAFETY BRIEF IN THE MORNING OF THE RACE TIME: TBC.

 Captains must ensure that they only enter competent crews and that their crews are properly prepared for the race.
 Captains must ensure that their crews must follow the standards for safety set out on the British Rowing Guide to Good Practice in Rowing, and particularly the requirement at section 2.1 to wear personal floatation devices where competitors cannot demonstrate the ability to meet the swimming standard or there is a medical problem which presents a risk that the competitor may become unconscious or immobile.
 The weather in December can be wet and cold!